vesoft-inc/nebula-docs/docs-1.1/nebula-studio/manage-schema/st-ug-crud-space.md

 ## Studio version

-Studio of v1.2.0-beta or later versions supports this function.
+Studio of v{{ nebula.release }}-beta or later versions supports this function.
 To update the version, run this command.

 ```bash
 docker-compose pull && docker-compose up -d